-One of the most common questions asked by limited company contractors is what level of salary they should pay themselves as directors.
+One of the most common questions limited company contractors ask is what salary they should pay themselves as directors.

-There are a number of things you need to consider when working out the most tax-efficient level to pay yourself, and any other employees.
+There are several factors to consider when you work out the optimum salary level to pay company employees.

-How to decide what level of salary to take
+How to work out the optimum salary to take

 We asked Richard Murray, head of operations at ClearSky Contractor Accounting, to provide an overview.

-The numbers have been updated by the Contract Eye team for the 2023/24 tax year.
+The Contract Eye team has updated the numbers for the 2024/25 tax year.

 “As a company director, withdrawing a low salary topped up with dividends is the most tax-efficient way of taking money from your business – provided of course that you are operating outside IR35.